Covert Communications Without Pre-Sharing of Side Information and Channel Estimation Over Quasi-Static Fading Channels: Performance Comparisons

 \subsection{Detection Error Probability}

 First, Fig.~\ref{fig:P_eW} shows DEP comparison upon increasing the received SNR at Willie, where the detections of the benchmark coherent and the proposed noncoherent GS were performed using the thresholds evaluated with \eqref{eq:lmd_CSI} and \eqref{eq:lmd_CDI}, respectively.
-The number of time slots was $T=4$ in both cases.
+The number of time slots was $T=2$ or $4$ in both cases.
 For the benchmark coherent GS, pilot and data symbols were used for detection.
 As shown in Fig.~\ref{fig:P_eW}, the proposed scheme outperformed the benchmarks in all SNR region, but it surpassed the theoretical curve as the SNR increased.
 This gap occurred due to the time correlation in the received symbols, implying that the proposed GS might be detected by evaluating the correlation.
-Nevertheless, the proposed noncoherent GS remains effective for the radio meter detection, particularly when compared with the coherent benchmarks.
+By contrast, the gap narrowed as the length $T$ was decreased.
+Then, short data symbols are favorable for maintaining robustness against a correlation-based detection.
+Overall, the proposed noncoherent GS remains effective for the radio meter detection, particularly when compared with the coherent benchmarks.